kavyakhanna/kavyakhanna/README.md

 </p>

 ## 🚀 Introduction
-I am a Master’s student in Artificial Intelligence with a strong foundation in software engineering and data analysis.
-I enjoy building data-driven solutions and applying AI to solve real-world problems.
+I am a Master’s student in Artificial Intelligence with a strong foundation in software engineering and data analysis, with 2.5 years of industry experience.

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:
 - 🏦 I'm a Master's in Artificial Intelligence student at University of St. Thomas, Minnesota, USA